amitashukla/You-Dont-Know-JS/this & object prototypes/ch3.md

 console.log( strPrimitive.charAt( 3 ) );	// "m"
 ```

-In both cases, we call a property or method on a string primitive, and the engine automatically coerces it to a `String` object, so that the property/method access works.
+In both cases, **we call a property or method on a string primitive, and the engine automatically coerces it to a `String` object, so that the property/method access works**.

 The same sort of coercion happens between the number literal primitive `42` and the `new Number(42)` object wrapper, when using methods like `42.359.toFixed(2)`.
 Likewise for `Boolean` objects from `"boolean"` primitives.